idallmann/EVA-impact-aires-protegees/scripts/notebook_GIE/ex1_build_matching_df_correction.md

 ***THIS IS THE VERSION WITH ANSWERS***

-# **Geospatial impact evaluation of protected areas support on forest cover loss:Exercises**
+# **Geospatial impact evaluation of protected areas support on forest cover loss:Exercises**.

 The following two exercises are designed to help you master the analytical steps outlined in the chapter "Geospatial Impact Evaluation